mmick66/KDRearrangeableCollectionViewFlowLayout/README.md

 ![Storyboard Illustration](http://s17.postimg.org/4pimesmen/Screen_Shot_2016_01_04_at_17_45_54.png)

-3. Make the data source of your UICollectionView to be *KDRearrangeableCollectionViewDelegate* subclass and implement the only method there.
+3. Make the data source of your UICollectionView to be *KDRearrangeableCollectionViewDelegate* subclass and implement the one mandatory method there.

 ```Swift
 func moveDataItem(fromIndexPath : NSIndexPath, toIndexPath: NSIndexPath) -> Void